EntTheTree/Webnovel-1/The reincarnation of Esther Nikodemus (draft 1) /Chapter 2.md

 “I didn’t even get to take a sip, some guy spilled his whole cup all over me”.
 He lifted his spoon toward his mouth.
 “Wow, is it just me or did your cooking get better lately?”

-“It’s a secret ingredient I found lately”, my mother smirked mischievously, as he inhaled the bowl of stew.
+“It’s a secret ingredient I found lately.”
+My mother smirked mischievously, as he inhaled the bowl of stew.

 “Poison is it?”

 “What nonsense\!
 Why would I poison the same food as Esther and I are eating”

-“She didn’t deny it…”, my father murmured to me.
+“She didn’t deny it…” My father murmured to me.

 “What you are tasting is the talents of your daughter.
 She has helped me in the kitchen lately.”

 “Really?
-She did feel more mature lately, but to think my child is now all grown up…”, fake-wiping his fake tears, he gave me a few pats.
+She did feel more mature lately, but to think my child is now all grown up…” Fake-wiping his fake tears, he gave me a few pats.

-“I should give a gift to my now all grown up daughter, say it and it shall become yours”, he said theatrically, eliciting a chuckle out of his wife.
+“I should give a gift to my now all grown up daughter, say it and it shall become yours.”
+He said theatrically, eliciting a chuckle out of his wife.

 “I don’t really need anything”

 “She really did go and grow up…” Father slumped his shoulders.
 “How about this?”
 Rummaging through his pockets, he pulled out a silver coin.

-“Isn’t that a bit much, honey?
+“Isn’t a silver coin a bit much, honey?
 You could buy a day’s worth of food with that”

-“And that’s not all”, leaving the table, he came back with a book in hand.
+“Wait until you see this.”
+Leaving the table, he came back with a book in hand.

 “I heard you were interested in monsters.”
 It was a monster lexicon.